Nabi40/meme_search/README.md

 ## ❌ Limitations

-- 🔸 Only searches among 5 hardcoded meme images
+- Only searches among 5 hardcoded meme images
-- 🔸 Only shows the single best match (no ranked list)
+- Only shows the single best match (no ranked list)
-- 🔸 No GUI — runs entirely within Jupyter Notebook
+- No GUI — runs entirely within Jupyter Notebook
-- 🔸 Not integrated with any external search engine or meme database
+- Not integrated with any external search engine or meme database

----

-## 📁 Directory Structure